 When your scoreboard with ETNs ships from Electro-Mech, the default Team Names are GUEST and HOME.
-Once you update the scoreboard with new Team Names, those names become the default that you will see when the scoreboard is powered up.
-The console will only update the ETN displays when you work through the [NEW GAME] [7] function while the console is connected to the scoreboard.
-Because the text entry routine is designed to send characters to the scoreboard as you enter them in the console, it is not possible to program the Team Names "in advance" and update the scoreboard later.
+Once you update the scoreboard display with new Team Names, those names become the default that you will see when the sign is powered up.
+The console will only update the ETN displays when you work through the [NEW GAME] [7] function while the console is connected to the sign.
+Because the text entry routine is designed to send characters to the scoreboard display as you enter them in the console, it is not possible to program the Team Names "in advance" and update the sign later.

-Because of the occasional need to run a countdown time or other information on the Game Clock before the start of a game, you may be forced to program ETNs while the Game Clock is running.
-Since the [NEW GAME] button is disabled when the Game Clock runs, there is a "trick" to this.
+Because of the occasional need to run a countdown time or other information on the Period Clock before the start of a game, you may be forced to program ETNs while the Period Clock is running.
+Since the [NEW GAME] button is disabled when the Period Clock runs, there is a "trick" to this.
 You must stop the Clock for the few seconds it takes to press [NEW GAME] [7].
 Then you may start the Clock again.
-The Game Clock will continue to run while you update the ETNs.
+The Period Clock will continue to run while you update the ETNs.

-There are a few ways to "turn off" the ETN displays.
-The [NEW GAME] [4] Blank Test Mode will blank the ETN displays (along with the rest of the scoreboard).
-Selecting the "Blank Others" option when entering Time of Day Mode will also blank the ETNs.
-In Practice Segment Timer Mode, the ETNs are blanked.
-If you disconnect the console while the ETNs are blank, reset the console, and then reconnect it to the scoreboard, the ETNs will remain blank.
+The [NEW GAME] [4] Blank Test Mode will blank the ETNs (along with the rest of the sign).
+If you disconnect the console while the ETNs are blank, reset the console, and then reconnect it to the sign, the ETNs will remain blank.
 This is because the ETNs are only refreshed once, while the numeric scoreboard data is refreshed multiple times per second.
 You may restore blanked ETNs when the console is connected by entering and exiting "Lamp Test" Mode or "Blank Test" Mode or by resetting the console.